The Great Highland Bagpipe

 as needed to increase the font.
 Likewise, CTL - gets you back down to normal.

-This will be the printable version of the course workbook you will receive from us.
+This is the printable version of the course workbook you will receive from us.

 Get a chanter and the book